Skip to main content

 Leopard geckos are known for their calm nature, which makes them easy to handle.
 Their small size, ranging from 7 to 10 inches long, adds to their manageability, and many will happily climb all over their owners.
 They typically live between six and 10 years in captivity.

 These small pets are a good choice for first-time owners, making them one of the best reptile pets.
-Kids can handle them as someone supervises the children and warns them of the potential to harm the gecko’s tail.
+Kids can handle them as long as someone supervises the children and warns them of the potential to harm the gecko’s tail.

 Black and white tegu walking in yard